RAN Slicing Performance Trade-offs: Timing versus Throughput Requirements: Introduction

-For the intermittent users, there are two different \glspl{kpi} that may be relevant depending on the type of timeliness requirements and of the data to be transmitted.
-The first \gls{kpi} we consider is \gls{aoi}, which is relevant for users that send updates of an ongoing process in which the freshness of information is the most important objective. \gls{aoi} measures the time elapsed since the generation of the last received update~\cite{Kaul2012} and it is therefore determined by the transmission latency and the update generation pattern~\cite{Kosta2020}.
-Relevant statistics for \gls{aoi} include its mean value, its distribution or high percentiles, and the \gls{paoi}.
-The latter is defined as the maximum \gls{aoi} achieved immediately before the reception of an update~\cite{Costa2014}. \gls{aoi}-focused applications can tolerate packet losses, as there are no strict reliability requirements and new updates can supersede old ones.
-However, updates need to be generated frequently, and the monitoring process is usually stable over long periods, so the intermittent user is active for a relatively long time.
+As mentioned, we assume that broadband users transmit data continuously and are primarily interested in achieving a high throughput.
+In contrast, intermittent users transmit short packets sporadically and are primarily interested in the \emph{timeliness} of their data, according to the underlying application.
+To consider packet-level and flow-level timing requirements, we have selected two different \glspl{kpi}.
+The first \gls{kpi}, which reflects flow-level requirements, is \gls{paoi}, relevant for users that send updates of an ongoing process in which the freshness of information is the most important objective. \gls{paoi} measures the time elapsed since the generation of the last received update until a new update is received~\cite{Costa2014}, and it is therefore determined by the transmission latency, reliability and the update generation pattern. \gls{paoi}-focused applications can tolerate individual packet losses, as there are no strict reliability requirements and new updates can supersede old ones.
+The second \gls{kpi}, which reflects packet-level requirements, is denoted by \emph{\gls{lr}} and captures the probability of delivering individual packets within a given latency threshold\cite{Nielsen2018}.
+For this, we use the distribution of latency where lost packets are defined to have infinite latency. \Gls{lr} captures, for example, \gls{urllc} traffic with strict constraints on the reliability of communication within a maximum latency.
+Our specific focus will be on computing high percentiles of \gls{lr} and \gls{paoi}, which can be used to design systems with probabilistic reliability guarantees.